terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 But the before and after don't have to be lines or words.
 The before could be any specification of the read state.
-For a bank account withdraw, we might ask for the before state to be larger than, or equal to the after state.
+For a bank account withdrawal, we might ask for the before state to be larger than, or equal to the after state.
 This would be a nice little transaction for ensuring we don't overdraw.